 It’s quite easy to make a batch of cold brew and if you have the concentrate stored in an airtight container, it will be good to use for as long as 2 weeks.

-This is a perfect set-it-and-forget-it brewing technique that’s great for beginners, as it’s hard to mess up and the good results are consistent batch after batch.
+Cold brewing is a perfect set-it-and-forget-it technique that’s great for beginners, as it’s hard to mess up and the good results are consistent batch after batch.

 This is why many coffee drinkers enjoy having cold brew pure black – it tastes somewhat sweeter and more pleasant compared to hot-brewed.